tga54/CR_diffusion/README.md

 Function initialize_to_disk, initialize_to_0 can set the injection of primary or secondary CRs.
 Function initialize_H can set the gas distribution to flat distribution or spatial-dependent distribution.

+### Monte Carlo Simulation ###
+The two files use different parallel methods(mpi & openmp) to run the monte carlo simulation of cosmic rays diffusion in the galaxy.
+Openmp is preferred to run on multi-core cpu while mpi is better in multi-nodes cluster.